 You can control how angry and hurt you remain after your divorce.
-Using principles of forgiveness during divorce will help you control divorce emotions and move on.
+Using principles of forgiveness will help you control divorce emotions and move on.

 Almost every divorce involves a situation where somebody did someone wrong.
 Or… at the very least, someone feels like someone did somebody wrong.
 Sometimes I feel like I am living the B.J.
 Thomas song, “Another Somebody Done Somebody Wrong Song”.

 The reality is that divorce sucks.
 It hurts a lot in fact.
 As a California divorce mediator, I used to hide behind the excuse that California is a no-fault state and what happened to lead to the divorce is legally irrelevant.
 But the no-fault concept misses the point that divorce is more than just a legal process; it’s a human experience.

 Divorce Causes Real Pain: The Need to Control Divorce Emotions